umarhassan-mitodl/11.471-spring-2010/content/pages/readings.md

 What drives improved labor standards: three cases from India, Brazil, and Italy
 {{< tdclose >}}{{< tdopen >}}

-Damiani, Octavio. "[Effects on Employment, Wages, and Labor Standards of Non-Traditional Export Crops in Northeast Brazil](http://muse.jhu.edu/journals/latin_american_research_review/related/v038/38.1damiani.html)." *Latin American Research Review* 38 (2003): 83-112.
+Damiani, Octavio. "{{% resource_link "beeff87e-d762-4575-837d-d109d77054ae" "Effects on Employment, Wages, and Labor Standards of Non-Traditional Export Crops in Northeast Brazil" %}}." *Latin American Research Review* 38 (2003): 83-112.

 Tewari, Meenu.
 "Footloose Capital, Intermediation and the Search for the "High Road" in Low-Wage Industries."
 In *Labour in Global Production Networks in India*.
 Edited by Anne Posthuma and Dev Nathan.
 New Delhi: Oxford University, 2010.
 ISBN: 9780198064138.